esridc/OpenData-Backbone/README.md

 # Roadmap
 Not a roadmap in the sense that these are features that will *definitely* be implemented; more of a list of potential improvements

-* add loading indicator and min height to results table
 * API v2
 * upgrade yuki
 * leaflet mapmanager with config flag (if we go this route, the mapmanager should load it's own dependencies)